sammarks/stockfighter-php/README.md

 // Set the receive callback.
 $websocket->receive(function (Quote $quote) {
 	// Do stuff with the quote...
+	// Once you're done with the websocket connection, return true
+	// from this method and the connection will be closed.
 });

 // Open the connection.